 Click HERE for Traditional BSN Curriculum Sheet and Requirements.

 2nd Degree BSN Program Track

-The 2nd Degree Bachelor of Science in Nursing (BSN) is for students who have a bachelorTMs degree or higher in a non-nursing field of study.
+The 2nd Degree Bachelor of Science in Nursing (BSN) is for students who have completed a bachelor's degree or higher in a non-nursing field of study.